 The Department negotiated an agreement dated January 12, 2012, authorizing the expenditure of up to an additional \$800,000 of the Revitalization Program Insurance Reserve to provide credit enhancement for a second loan pool.
 Similar to the first loan pool, the credit enhancement will last for a period of up to ten years after the date the loan is enrolled in the pool; the enrollment period for the second pool ended in January 2020.
-There are 91 loans in this second pool totaling \$10,957,521 in outstanding balances with a remaining contingent liability of \$219,150.
+There are 75 loans in this second pool totaling \$9,692,716 in outstanding balances with a remaining contingent liability of \$193,854.
 A new agreement effective January 2, 2020 was negotiated authorizing the expenditure of up to an additional \$600,000 of the Revitalization Program Insurance Reserve to provide credit enhancement for a third loan pool.
-Like the previous pools, the credit enhancement will last for a period of up to ten years from the date the loan is enrolled in the pool.
-All loans to be credit enhanced in this third pool must be enrolled by January 2, 2025.
-There are currently 70 loans enrolled in this third pool totaling \$8,987,650 in outstanding balances with a current contingent liability of \$154,074.
+On January 2, 2025, MHF has consented to an extension of the enrollment period and term of the third loan pool by an additional four years to a total period of nine years from the original agreement date; credit enhancement for each loan remains at ten years from the date of enrollment.
+With this extension, all new loans to be credit enhanced in this third pool must be enrolled by January 2, 2029.
+There are currently 73 loans enrolled in the third pool totaling \$9,111,407 in outstanding balances with a current contingent liability of \$182,228.

 In 2008, MHF committed \$10 million of the Unallocated Reserve to provide credit enhancement for certain single family refinancing loans made by private lenders under the Department's Home Owners' Preserving Equity ("HOPE") initiative.
 The General Reserve Insurance ("General Reserve") was officially established by regulation in November 2008 to insure a broad range of programs, including the HOPE initiative.
 There have been no new loans under this program in the past several years that by June 2023, MHF reduced the General Reserve initially set aside to back the insurance obligation in this program to \$2,593,422, transferring \$6 million of the reduction to Multifamily.
-As of June 30, 2024, there are only 9 remaining loans insured in this program with outstanding balances totaling \$1,764,198.
+As of March 31, 2025, there are only 8 remaining loans insured in this program with outstanding balances totaling \$1,507,805.